Kylie Jenner & Travis Scott Still Spending Time Together For Stormi Webster’s Sake, Sources Say

-Kylie Jenner and her ex-boyfriend Travis Scott are reportedly still attempting to bond with each other as much as possible in order to make their daughter, Stormi Webster’s life as simple as possible.
+Kylie Jenner and her ex-boyfriend, Travis Scott, are reportedly still attempting to bond with each other as much as possible in order to make their daughter Stormi Webster’s life as simple as possible.

 According to Hollywood Life, the exes have been continuing to make Stormi their main priority one month after their sudden breakup.
-Both Jenner and Scott have reportedly agreed to ensure that Stormi has both her mom and dad as present as possible as they continue to navigate co-parenting with one another.
-The two even reportedly ensured that Stormi’s Halloween was spent with both Jenner and Scott.
+Both Jenner and Scott have reportedly agreed to ensure that Stormi has both her mom and dad present as much as possible as they continue to navigate co-parenting.
+The two even reportedly made sure that Stormi’s Halloween was spent with both Jenner and Scott.

 “They have been hanging out a lot and even celebrated Halloween together because they still want to make memories as a family together,” a source told the outlet.
 “Kylie and Travis haven’t been hanging out more than usual, they’re simply spending time together like they have all along despite their split.
 Kylie would never want to keep Stormi from her dad and knows it’s so important for Stormi to have both parents’ involvement in her life.”

 The exes were both in attendance as Stormi spent her Halloween wearing multiple costumes and attending Halloween events.
 The Kylie Cosmetics CEO and the Astroworld rapper joined Stormi for trick-or-treating in Los Angeles.
-Jenner also threw a Halloween party filled with pumpkin patches and sweet treats, which Scott attended.
+Jenner also threw a Halloween party filled with pumpkin patches and sweet treats, an event which Scott attended.

 View this post on Instagram